Darwyn Cooke: Early life

 Darwyn Cooke was born in Toronto on November 16, 1962.
 Cooke's father was a construction worker and later ran a union.

 Cooke's interest in creating comics began after watching Batman starring Adam West.
 Cooke's grandmother saved some of his earliest drawings, at 5 years old, of Batman and Robin in crayon on construction paper, with Cooke keeping them after her death.
 He discovered comics as a child, but did not become passionate about them until he was a teenager.

-Cooke's desire to be an artist crystallized at 13 years old after reading a reprint of Spectacular Spider-Man #2, with Cooke purchasing markers and boards the day after reading the comic and attempting to copy John Romita's artwork.
-The following week, Cooke purchased Detective Comics #439, featuring the story "Night of the Stalker," and had found his calling.
+Cooke's desire to be an artist crystallized at 13 years old after reading a reprint of The Spectacular Spider-Man #2 (Nov.
+1968), with Cooke purchasing markers and boards the day after reading the comic and attempting to copy John Romita's artwork.
+The following week, Cooke purchased Detective Comics #439 (Feb./March 1974), featuring the story "Night of the Stalker," and had found his calling.
 Cooke also recalled tracing panels of Will Eisner's The Spirit as a teenager.
 He attributed the ability to develop his own style as a byproduct of limited entertainment choices, allowing him to focus on deconstructing the comics that inspired him.
 His father, however, did not think that comics were a good avenue for a career.

 Cooke attended George Brown College, but was expelled after a year.